Biocultural Lab for the study of Inequality and Social Stress (BLISS)

 At University of Toronto, Department of Anthropology

 BLISS is a research group dedicated to advancing the understanding of human stress, sociality, and agency across contexts and stages in the life course.
-We work with minimally invasive biomarkers, anthropometrics, health data, and qualitative/mixed-ethnographic methods to understand how social inequality and diverse forms of social stress influence biological outcomes and processes (developmental, neuroendocrine, inflammatory), health, and well-being.
+We work with minimally invasive biomarkers, anthropometrics, health data, and qualitative/mixed-ethnographic methods to understand how social inequality and diverse forms of social stress influence meaning-making, biological outcomes and processes (developmental, neuroendocrine, inflammatory), health, and well-being.
 Interested students (undergraduate and graduate) and post-doctoral scholars should contact me for more information about joining BLISS.
 At this time, BLISS is a research group with a forthcoming behavioural endocrinology wet lab.
-Contact Delaney if you are interested in joining.
+Contact Delaney if you are interested in joining and have interests in mixed methods, hormones x behaviour, care, community, and health.

 Lab Members and Affiliates